mpv-player/mpv/DOCS/man/options.rst

     ``--deinterlace=auto`` was removed, which used to mean that the default interlacing option of possibly inserted video filters was used.)

+    Note that this will make video look worse if it's not actually interlaced.

 ``--frames=<number>``
     Play/convert only first ``<number>`` video frames, then quit.